Clean Eating: Is It Actually Bad For You?

 Is the clean eating lifestyle really sustainable?

 What do you think of when you think of the word “clean” when it comes to food?
 I’m sure most of us would answer with “food that is wholesome, unprocessed and high in nutrients”.

 Now there is absolutely nothing wrong with this type of food, so then comes the question “Then why wouldn’t this be sustainable?”
 I’m not talking about the foods themselves, but rather the mindset behind the word “clean”.
 If you really think about it, how many people say they are following a “clean eating” plan, yet also include the occasional slice of chocolate cake in that definition?

 What do we mean when we say clean eating?

-When searching the internet I couldn’t even find a single definition of clean eating that many people actually agreed on.
-Working in the health and fitness industry, hearing feedback from the women I train and women in general, I can say that the notion of “clean eating” can become something that is quite restrictive.
+It gets more complicated when you discover that there isn't reall a single definition of clean eating that many people actually agreed on.
+Working in the health and fitness industry, hearing feedback from the women I train and women in general, I can say that the notion of clean eating can become something that is quite restrictive.
 How many of our friends have said to us “Oh yeah, let’s start eating clean” and that involved you going to the supermarket and buying lean cuts of meat, brown rice and veggies?
 Or alternatively did that involve you starting a “diet” or cutting out entire food groups?